serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

   - the entry ***flutter.embedding*** in the Android Manifest
   - the folder ***io.flutter***
   - Shared Object files (***libflutter.so***) in the **lib** directory
-  - the release applications have the following files:
+  - release-mode applications have the following files:
     - /resources/lib/arm-64-v8a/libflutter.so
     - /resources/lib/arm-64-v8a/libapp.so
-  - the debug applications have the following files:
+  - debug-mode applications have the following files:
     - /resources/assets/flutter_assets/kernel_blob.bin

 iOS